kavyaacharya77/SKY130-CMOS_CircuitDesign_and_SPICE_Simulation_Workshop/README.md

 - When NMOS was stronger, the inverter output pulled down quickly, but high-level noise immunity reduced.
 - When PMOS was stronger, the inverter pulled up quickly, but low-level noise immunity reduced.
 - Balanced sizing provided the best trade-off with a stable Vm ≈ VDD/2 and symmetric noise margins.

-Figures
-- Figure 24: VTC curves for CMOS inverter at different VDD values.
-- Figure 25: VTC of inverter with Strong NMOS / Weak PMOS.
-- Figure 26: VTC of inverter with Strong PMOS / Weak NMOS.
-- Figure 27: Comparative plot showing the effect of strength imbalance.

 # Conclusion
 During the course of this workshop, I was able to gain a deeper understanding of MOSFET operation and CMOS inverter design.
 I explored how the characteristics of an inverter can be modified through device sizing, power supply variation, and transistor strength adjustments.
 I also learned to create and analyze SPICE decks from netlists, and perform simulations that closely reflect real-world circuit behavior.